thatapicompany/theauthapi-magiclink-retool-demo/README.md

 })();
 ```

-When you're ready to share private access to your app and click 'Share' > 'Public' > 'Enable public access'.
-Copy this link and paste into `.env.local` `NEXT_PUBLIC_RETOOL_APP` variable.
+When you're ready to share private access to your app, click 'Share' > 'Public' > 'Enable public access'.
+Copy the URL and paste it into your `.env` as the `NEXT_PUBLIC_RETOOL_APP` value.

 ## Magic Setup

 Your Magic setup will depend on what login options you want.
 For magic links, minimal setup is required.
-For social logins, follow our [**documentation**](https://docs.magic.link/social-login) for configuration instructions.
+For social logins, follow their [**documentation**](https://magic.link/docs#social-logins) for instructions.

-Once you have social logins configured (if applicable), grab your API keys from Magic’s dashboard and in `.env.local` enter your Test Publishable Key such as `NEXT_PUBLIC_MAGIC_PUBLISHABLE_KEY=pk_test_1234567890` and your Test Secret Key such as `MAGIC_SECRET_KEY=sk_test_1234567890`.
+Once you have social logins configured (if you're using those), enter your Publishable Key and Test Secret Key from Magic's dashboard as the `NEXT_PUBLIC_MAGIC_PUBLISHABLE_KEY` and `MAGIC_SECRET_KEY` values in your `.env`.

 # Client